- 1. Verify Your Website With Google Search Console

 - It’s a way to get more traffic to your website and increase the number of repeat visitors.

-Last but not least, one of the factors that play a huge role in what positions your content is found on Google for related searches is branding.
+Last but not least, branding is one factor that plays a huge role in the positions of your content on Google for related searches.

-Google loves brands and they want to show in their search results brands that people like.
+Google loves brands and wants to show in their search results brands people like.

-If a brand is discussed heavily in forums, social networks and other channels (like YouTube), then it is more likely that it will do well on Google search than a brand that has no mentions at all.
+If a brand is discussed heavily in forums, social networks, and other channels (like YouTube), it is more likely to do well on Google search than a brand that has no mentions at all.

-Although this step is indirectly related to Google rankings, I added it to stress the fact that you need to need to start thinking of ways to promote your website beyond Google.
-Doing that successfully will ‘force’ Google to follow the trend and ‘re-think’ of how it treats your website on Google search.
+Although this step is indirectly related to Google rankings, I added it to stress that you need to start thinking of ways to promote your website beyond Google.
+Doing that successfully will ‘force’ Google to follow the trend and ‘rethink' how it treats your website on Google search.

 Key Learnings

 You don’t have to be an SEO specialist to get your website found on Google.
-If you follow the 20 steps outlined above, it is certain that your Google rankings will start improving and this will eventually translate to more Google traffic.
+If you follow the 20 steps outlined above, your Google rankings will certainly start improving and this will eventually translate to more Google traffic.

-One thing to have in mind is that it takes time for SEO related changes to work and for a website to be found on the first page of Google.
+One thing to keep in mind is that it takes time for SEO-related changes to work and for a website to be found on the first page of Google.

-Even if you do everything correctly, it may take up to 6 months for a new website to get traffic from Google so be patient.
+Even if you do everything correctly, it may take a new website up to 6 months to get traffic from Google, so be patient.

-Go through the steps one by one and make sure that everything is handled properly (especially the technical and on-page SEO factors) and then concentrate on publishing high-quality relevant content and on promoting your brand in the best way possible.
+Go through the steps one by one and make sure that everything is handled properly (especially the technical and on-page SEO factors).
+Then, concentrate on publishing high-quality relevant content and promoting your brand in the best way possible.